 - You'll need two or more items to be joined.
-For this demonstration, I'm using a couple of crocheted afghan squares; the same technique can be adapted to join many other... types of items.
+For this demonstration, we're using a couple of crocheted afghan squares; the same technique can be adapted to join many other types of items.

 - Tapestry needle

-Here I have a couple of crocheted afghan squares.
-I am going to whip stitch them together.
+Here are have a couple of crocheted afghan squares.
+This is what they look like before they will be whip stitched together.

 Align Your Squares and Begin Stitching

-I've threaded my needle and I'm getting ready to start stitching, which you can see in the photo at left.
-I'm working through the back loop (the loop farthest away from me) on the lower square and the front loop (the loop closest to me) of the upper square.
-This is how I choose to stitch when I want to achieve a seam that is not overly bulky.
+We're working through the back loop (the loop farthest away from us) on the lower square and the front loop (the loop closest to us) of the upper square.
+This is how we choose to stitch when we want to achieve a seam that is not overly bulky.
 If you want a heftier, stronger seam, you could choose to stitch through both loops on each square.

-Note that I am stitching with my yarn doubled,... which actually creates two loose ends at each side.
+Note that we are stitching with our yarn doubled, which actually creates two loose ends at each side.
 You don't have to double the yarn, but you can if you want to.
 If you double your yarn, you'll have a slightly sturdier seam, but you'll use double the yarn and you'll have more loose ends to weave in.
 If you stitch with a single length of yarn, the seam will be sleeker and you'll have fewer loose ends to weave in.

 Continue Your Stitch